Deferred payment agreements

 Effect on financial assessment

-While a DPA is in place, the maximum ‘disposable income allowance’ used in your financial assessment will be £144 per week, although you may choose to keep a lower amount, if you wish.
+While a DPA is in place, the maximum ‘disposable income allowance’ used in your financial assessment will be determined by DPA Guidance, although you may choose to keep a lower amount, if you wish.